MRI Import

 If successful, AWS will upload the files to the MRI folder on Amazon S3.
 From this folder, we can use the Import API to import that data into the Intelligent Risk Platform.
 But before we can do that we need to identify an appropriate data server and create an exposure set on that data server.

-The Create Import Job operation imports data from the specified import folder into the specified EDM (i.e. resourceUri) on the Intelligent Risk Platform.
+The Create Import Job operation imports data from the specified import folder into the specified portfolio (i.e. resourceUri) on the Intelligent Risk Platform.
+This operation accepts a variety of parameters.
+In this example, we will specify the minimum number of parameters needed to import the data.

 The required x-rms-resource-group-id header parameter must be specified in the header of the request.
-This parameter identifies how the resoruce quota is allocated for this job.
+This parameter identifies how the resource quota is allocated for job.

 curl --request POST \